Major Planning Scheme Amendment No. 4 - Morayfield South Emerging Community Area and Designated Bushfire Prone Areas

 Next steps

-The State Government is currently reviewing the proposed amendment.
-Once this review is complete, the community will have the opportunity to provide feedback on the amendment during a statutory consultation period.
-It is anticipated this will occur in mid to late 2024.
+On 14 August 2025, the Planning Minister notified Council of the State interest review outcome, including Ministerial conditions, and advised that Council may proceed to public consultation.
+Subject to a decision of Council, the community will have the opportunity to provide feedback on the amendment during a statutory consultation period.
+It is anticipated this will occur in the coming months.
 To be notified of the opportunity to have your say, click the +Follow button at the top left of the page.

 Timeline